tangsilian/SomeCode/README.md

-# darilyworkcode
+# SomeCode
-this was my work
+this was my Code

-#masongsong
+# masongsong
 this one  was jiake qian

-#jiakemasongsong
+# jiakemasongsong
 this one  was  jiake hou

-#getLaunchIntentForPackage
+# getLaunchIntentForPackage
 	PackageManager packageManager = getPackageManager();
        	Intent intent=new Intent();
        	intent =packageManager.getLaunchIntentForPackage("pkgName");